verhas/License3j/readme.md

 ## What is a license License3j handles

 A license for License3j is a collection of features.
-Each feature has a name, a type and a value.
+Each feature has a name, a type, and a value.
 The name can be any string you like, but there are some predefined names that have special meaning for the license management library.
 The type of a feature can be

-* `BINARY` can contain arbitrary binary value that is retrieved by the Java code as a `byte[]` array
+* `BINARY` can contain an arbitrary binary value that is retrieved by the Java code as a `byte[]` array
 * `STRING` can contain any string, will be retrieved as `java.lang.String`
 * `BYTE` contains a single byte value.
 * `SHORT` contains a single short value